Virtualization-projects/panamax-ui-wiki/Troubleshooting-and-Known-Issues.md

 # Installation and Setup
-As and when, issues are discovered, this section will be updated.
+Common issues as discovered will be updated below.
+If you don't find an answer you might try searching or posting on the [panamax_IO Google group](https://groups.google.com/forum/#!forum/panamax_io).

 ## Known Issues